peteraba/roadmapper-doc/content/support/supporting-the-project.md

 ### rdmp.app

-Rdmp.app requires a domain and hardware to operate, plus regular maintenance.
+**Rdmp.app** requires a domain and hardware to operate, plus regular maintenance.
 This means it costs money and it's not necessarily cheap, even if we generally recommend a self-hosted solution.

 The current plan is that the continuous development of the project will be mostly founded by some sort of advertisement on [rdmp.app](https://rdmp.app).
-Should this not work out as we see it fit, might eventually set up a way to donate to this project.

 In the meanwhile, the best way to support the project is to star it on [Github](https://github.com/peteraba/roadmapper).